r7kamura/gialog/README.md

 # Gialog

-Blog generator template to use GitHub Issues as article editor.
+Blog template to use GitHub Issues as article editor.

 ## Usage